Community Planning Permit System

 Completion Update

-Council approved the Phase 1: Background Study and Strategic Directions on June 28, 2023 through report DSR-090-23.
+Council approved Phase 1: Background Study and Strategic Directions on June 28, 2023 through report DSR-090-23.
 Council also endorsed a gradual approach for implementing the new CPPS By-law, based on the following priority areas.

 • Priority Area 2: All other Urban Settlement Areas of the Town